it-vecherka/jnoid/jnoid.coffee.md

       filter: (f)-> f @value
       fmap: (f)-> new Value f @value

-`Error` class is going to represent an important case where in some stream an error pops out.
+`Error` class is going to represent an important case where in some signal an error pops out.
 This will have to be correctly composed in our combinators.

     class Error extends Event